-Once your limited company has been created, you’ll need to pay money into it, so you have cash for deposits to put on properties that you want to buy, with the remainder of the purchase price being covered by a special buy to let limited company mortgage.
+Once your company has been created, you’ll need to pay money into it, so you have cash for deposits to put on properties that you want to buy, with the remainder of the purchase price being covered by a special buy to let limited company mortgage.

 - Tax liabilities when using a limited company to buy a property

-It’s important to appreciate, as mentioned previously, that the tax rules that cover buying a property through a limited company are different to those when you buy a property in your own name.
-For those who want to avoid paying the additional stamp duty levy, then you need to appreciate that limited company property purchases are still liable for stamp duty.
+It’s important to appreciate, as mentioned previously, that the tax rules that cover buying a property through a company are different to those when you buy a property in your own name.
+For those who want to avoid paying the additional stamp duty levy, then you need to appreciate that LTD company property purchases are still liable for stamp duty.

 - Stamp duty land tax;

 - Capital gains tax will be levied on the profit that is made when you sell a property.